Nadihat/Repeater-Divination/README.md

 ---

-888Runes.py is an attempt to fix this for the Runes, by increasing `THINK_DEPTH` to 888,888.
+888Runes.py is an attempt to fix the negative hijacking for the Runes, by increasing `THINK_DEPTH` to 888,888.
 Word Finder says it's a soft Yes, like a hearth.
 ETarot.py likewise, just in case.
 IAstrology.py the same.

 RxRunes.py is 888Runes.py plus reversed.
 A most interesting note is that symmetrical runes (that look the same any side) such as Gebo do not have a reversed form.